Arkowne/cc-tweaked-dumb-music/README.md

 Use the web converter at [https://arkowne.github.io/cc-tweaked-dumb-music](https://arkowne.github.io/cc-tweaked-dumb-music).

-Or use the provided Python script in this repository to convert a MIDI file into `.dumb`:
+Or use the provided Python script in this repository to convert a MIDI file into `.dumb` (do `pip install mido` before):

 ```bash
 python3 mid2dumb.py